Cresson Kearny: Career

 In 1943, he married May Willacy Eskridge of San Antonio.

 Kearny later volunteered for duty with the Office of Strategic Services (OSS), where he served as a demolition specialist in southern China in 1944.
 As Japanese forces threatened to overwhelm Chinese defenses in southeast China, he walked night and day to escape capture.
 After contracting a serious viral disease during that campaign, he was bedridden for many months and partially crippled for several years.
 After a long convalescence, he retired from active duty with the U.S. Army.

 In 1961 he took a position doing civil defense research with the Hudson Institute.
 In 1964 he joined the Oak Ridge National Laboratory civil defense project.
 During the Vietnam War, Kearny served as a civilian advisor to the U.S. Army, making several trips to the theater of operations.
 Much of the supporting research that went into his most famous work, Nuclear War Survival Skills (NWSS), was conducted during the 1970s.
-Including a study on how the US might be affected by a potential nuclear war from the Sino-Soviet split, specifically focusing on the question; what would be the severity and how might the US deal with contamination of CONUS milk supplies that might result from the "trans-pacific" nuclear fallout that would originate over China.
+Kearny included a study on how the US might be affected by a potential nuclear war from the Sino-Soviet split, specifically focusing on the question; what would be the severity and how might the US deal with contamination of CONUS milk supplies that might result from the "trans-pacific" nuclear fallout that would originate over China.
 Along with other more long-term survival publications such as "Maintaining nutritional adequacy during a prolonged food crisis [Basic foods for post-nuclear attack use]".